-With this in mind, let's take a look into 2021 at the video conferencing trends driving the market for both vendors and users.
+With this in mind, let's look at the 2023 video conferencing trends driving the market for both vendors and users.

 This article is part of

-The pandemic changed priorities regarding visual and audio quality.
-After a year of bad camera angles, poor lighting and just looking unattractive compared to people with better setups, home workers began to demand better.
-Fortunately, some employers understood the need for people to look and sound good while working remotely and provided workers a stipend to upgrade their home setup.
-Video vendors are jumping on the home office upgrade trend by offering kits and bundles for home workers -- generally, a webcam and headset -- as well as new offerings of higher-quality webcams for those in client-facing positions who need to make a good impression over video.
+The pandemic changed priorities regarding visual and audio quality in meetings.
+After a year of bad camera angles, poor lighting and just looking unattractive compared to people with better setups, home workers demanded better.
+Some employers understood the need for people to look and sound good while working remotely and provided workers a stipend to upgrade their home setup.
+Video vendors are jumping on the home office upgrade trend by offering kits and bundles for home workers -- generally a webcam and headset as well as new offerings of higher-quality webcams for those in client-facing positions who need to make a good impression over video.

 4. Support for live video editing

-Up until now, there have been two worlds of video: recorded and live.
+Until now, the two worlds of video have been recorded and live.
 Recorded video can have amazing production value and unlimited effects.
 Live video, whether it's a meeting or a webinar, is generally a raw camera feed from a meeting room or desktop camera.

 New streaming software has been developed to offer live video editing, which creates post-production effects during a live video call.
 These post-production effects range from changing backgrounds to advanced camera effects and tricks.
 I use these capabilities on every video call and webinar I make, and this is just part of a bigger video conferencing trend for these types of features.

-Several vendors, like Zoom, already offer features that support green screen and virtual backgrounds and are actively adding more.
+Several vendors, like Zoom and Microsoft, already offer features that support green screen and virtual backgrounds and are actively adding more.
 In the future, we will rely less on the third-party software as basic business video apps will support live video editing features.
-This is another trend that bubbled up before the pandemic and is now accelerating because of it.
+This is another trend that bubbled up before the pandemic and accelerated because of it.
 After a year of seeing themselves in generic video boxes, workers crave something more exciting and dynamic.